2013 Northeastern China smog: Effects

 All highways in the surrounding Heilongjiang province were closed.
 In Harbin, all primary and middle schools and the airport were closed for three days.

 Hospitals reported a 23 percent increase in admissions for respiratory problems.

 Visibility was reduced to below 50 m in parts of Harbin, and below 500 m in most of the neighboring Jilin province.
 On Fa Yuen Street in Harbin, visibility of less than 5 m was reported.

 In Changchun, the capital of Jilin province, PM2.5 level rose to 845 on 22:00 p.m., 22 October 2013.
 Visibility of less than 50 m was also reported, but Changchun education bureau refused to close the school and was criticized by parents of the students and public.
-Other cities in the surrounding Jilin province, including Jilin, Songyuan and Fuyu, ordered to close the schools on 22 October.
+Other cities in the surrounding Jilin province, including Jilin, Songyuan and Fuyu, ordered the closing of the schools on 22 October.

 Daily particulate levels of more than 40 times the World Health Organization recommended maximum level were reported in parts of Harbin municipality.
 The smog remained as of 23 October, when "almost all monitoring stations in Heilongjiang, Jilin, and Liaoning provinces reported readings above 200 [μg/m3] for PM2.5".
 PM2.5 is the amount of particulate matter less than 2.5 micrometres in diameter in the air, with the World Health Organization recommending a maximum 24-hour mean of 25 micrograms per cubic meter (μg/m3).
 On the morning of 23 October, PM2.5 measurements in Harbin had fallen to an average of 123 μg/m3.